-(2) The mortality table used was developed based on CalPERS' specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+(1) The mortality table used was developed based on CalPERS' specific data.
+The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
+Pre-retirement and Post-retirement mortality rates include 15 years of projected mortality improvement using 90% of Scale MP-2016 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from December 2017 that can be found on the CalPERS website.